2019 European Parliament election in the United Kingdom: Brexit Party

 Nigel Farage, the Brexit Party and former UKIP leader, said that there was "no difference between the Brexit party and UKIP in terms of policy, [but] in terms of personnel, there's a vast difference", criticising UKIP's connections to the far right.
 On 15 April 2019, three more sitting female UKIP MEPs defected to the Brexit Party, criticising UKIP's nomination of Benjamin as a candidate.
 In particular, Collins noted UKIP leader Gerard Batten's defence of Benjamin's "use of a non-rape threat as 'satire'" to be an especially compelling factor.
 Two further UKIP MEPs moved to the Brexit Party on 17 April.
-On 23 April, Farage said that the Brexit Party was not "here just to get a process vote on 23 May – far from it, 23 May for us is just the beginning".
+On 23 April, Farage said that the Brexit Party was not "here just to get a protest vote on 23 May – far from it, 23 May for us is just the beginning".
 He also argued that the better the performance of the Brexit Party, the lower the chance of a second referendum on Brexit.
 Farage argued that should the Brexit Party get most votes in the elections, his party should get a seat at the UK/EU negotiations.